michaellgans/holbertonschool-printf/README.md

 			gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c

 		- In your main program or other functions, you can now call the installed function by its name (_printf).
 The function will execute its defined code and will return the length of the printed string if successful.

 *******************************
-# how to use (with examples)...
+# How to use _printf()...

 		- As this is not the origional printf() function, we only support the following types of format specifiers: